 Griffith University, Australia

 Graduates of Lethbridge College’s Environmental Assessment and Restoration diploma program are eligible to transfer credit towards the completion of a Bachelor of Environmental Science at Griffith University, in Australia.
-All students will be provided with an approved course completion pathway at time of offer of admission into a Griffith program.
+All students are provided with an approved course completion pathway at time of offer of admission into a Griffith program.
 For more information, please visit www.griffith.edu.au/credit

 Royal Roads University